lisp-rbi/sfq/fqlzt/Readme.md

 ```

-After compilation is complete binaries will be located in :
+After build completes, binaries will be located in `./target/release/`
+and can be executed by running:

 ```
 ./target/release/fqlzt